ejosborn/Build-Pokedex/README.md

 # Build-Pokedex

 This is a Read Evaluate Print Loop (REPL) program that uses PokeAPI to fetch information based on user input.
 I have been learning the basics of Golang and wanted to create a project that would challenge me and also use http requests.
-I decided to go with this project because I have fond memories of watching and playing Pokemon while I was younger and came upon the PokeAPI recently.
-After looking through the documentation, I came up with the idea to create a Pokedex that will help users explore areas in Pokemon, catch Pokemon, and let the user learn the stats of the pokemon in the user's Pokedex.
+I decided to go with this project because I have fond memories of watching and playing Pokemon while I was younger and came upon the PokeAPI.
+After looking through the documentation, I came up with the idea to create a Pokedex that will help users explore areas in Pokemon, catch Pokemon, and let the user see the stats of the pokemon in the user's Pokedex.

 ## Setup